 Student spending contributes £80 billion a year to the economy (New Economics Foundation), which makes them a high priority audience for brands looking to target them.
 But timing is key in the student spending journey.
 Although brands’ marketing activity to students becomes more apparent in September when students move to university, we know spending can start well in advance.
+Our guide to freshers, where they’re spending and what they want to know will ensure you succeed.

 We’re sharing insights and trends into the spending habits of prospective undergraduates; the influences on spending behaviour, purchase trends in preparation for university and market-leading brands.
 As well as this, we reveal popular content on The Student Room for freshers when it comes to uni life, whilst also giving you the first look into how you can get involved.

-Student spending before university
+Freshers, where they’re spending before going to university

 Our freshers hub is the go-to destination for new uni students to research what it takes to make the transition.
 New and returning students have long shopping lists, last year, our “What to take to university checklist” received over 143,000 page views from consumers who are looking to ensure they have the right tools for the challenge ahead.
 So, we surveyed this popular audience and generated over 1,100 responses to give you insights into the consumer behaviour of freshers.